Kryil/AI4149/backend/doc/protocol.md

  - Building and unit field of vision (as in how far units see)
  - Unit moving speed, fire rate and bullet speed
  - Positions of player owned buildings and units
+ - Scoring rule (how is the score calculated, see [Mechanics](mechanics.md))
+ - Total number of turns in the game

 ### Game Status (sent by the server)

+  - Turn number
+  - Turns remaining
   - Player unit Status
     - Position
     - Current state